dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 ### Plotting the contours
 We can now color the points according to the neuron’s activity, $$a_{k}$$.
-Finding the iso-response contours is easy, we just collect the output values into a fixed number of bins, and the bin boundaries will lie along iso-response contours.
+Finding the iso-response contours is easy, we just collect the output values into a fixed number of bins and then the bin boundaries will lie along iso-response contours.
-Here's what it would look like for a very simple (linear) neuron:
+Here's what it would look like for a simple linear neuron:

 ![linear-contours]
 {: style="text-align: center"}

 **fig. 5**
-The iso-response contours for a linear neuron are straight & orthogonal to the neuron's MEI, $$\Phi_{k}$$.
+The iso-response contours for a linear neuron are straight and orthogonal to the neuron's MEI, $$\Phi_{k}$$.
 In this image, $$\Phi_{j}$$ indicates the MEI for some other neuron and $$\nu$$ indicates the chosen orthogonal axis.
 The iso-response contours will be straight regardless of the chosen direction for $$\nu$$.
+The color indicates the output activity of neuron $$k$$, where blue is low and yellow is high.
 {: style="text-align: center"}

-Notice how the lines are straight & orthogonal to $$\phi_{k}$$.
+Notice how the lines are straight and orthogonal to $$\Phi_{k}$$.
 This will be true for any linear system, and it means that the neuron is insensitive to orthogonal perturbations away from it's preferred input.
 What happens if we apply a pointwise nonlinearity to our neuron's output?
-This is exactly the type of operation that is uesd in almsot all standard deep neural networks: a linear operation followed by a pointwise nonlinearity.
+This is exactly the type of operation that is uesd in almost all standard deep neural networks: a linear operation followed by a pointwise nonlinearity.
 For example, in the next figure we include the _Rectified Linear Unit (ReLU)_ nonlinearity, which sets all values below some threshold to zero and then acts as an identity mapping (i.e. input equals output) for all values above that same threshold.

 ![pointwise-neurons]